robertoiaconi/ModifiedLE/README.md

 Clone a copy of this repo by running the command `git clone https://github.com/robertoiaconi/ModifiedLE_MESAEoS.git`

-Change to the new ModifiedLE directory, `cd ModifiedLE`
+Change to the new ModifiedLE directory, `cd ModifiedLE_MESAEoS`

 Create a virtual environment with `virtualenv venv`